 While it doesn't include any free-response questions, the multiple-choice questions are similar to those you'll see on the AP exam in terms of content.
 You can combine these questions with a set of official free-response questions and make a complete APES practice test.

-If you'd like to practice a specific topic, Varsity Tutors also offers 149 practice quizzes of varying difficulty for AP Environmental Science; however, the topics are broken down into such specific categories that many quizzes have only one to two questions, which can make it tedious to move from one very short quiz to the next.
+If you'd like to practice a specific topic, Varsity Tutors also offers dozens of practice quizzes of varying difficulty for AP Environmental Science; however, the topics are broken down into such specific categories that many quizzes have only one to two questions, which can make it tedious to move from one very short quiz to the next.

 The AP quizzes can be helpful for more focused studying, but, in general, the full diagnostic test is the best resource to use from this site.